Support a candidate's resident visa application

 1. 1

-If you want to bring a skilled migrant to New Zealand to work for you, they will first need to send us an expression of interest (EOI).
+If your candidate is applying for a Skilled Migrant Category Resident Visa they will need to send us an expression of interest (EOI).

 2. 2